gopxl/pixel/README.md

 The [Wiki of this repo](./docs/README.md) contains an extensive tutorial covering several topics of Pixel.

-For a tutorial walking through the basics of Pixel, check out [The Basics](./docs/Basics/Creating-a-Window.md)!
+For the tutorial walking through the basics of Pixel, check out [The Basics](./docs/Basics/Creating-a-Window.md)!

 ## [Examples](https://github.com/gopxl/pixel-examples)